 On 8 January 1931, the News in Adelaide published the following article:

-Port Adelaide unemployed at a street meeting this morning decided to demonstrate tomorrow as a protest against the abolition of beer in the meat ration given by the Government.
+Port Adelaide unemployed at a street meeting this morning decided to demonstrate tomorrow as a protest against the abolition of beef in the meat ration given by the Government.
 A procession to Adelaide has been organised.
 Port Adelaide men will muster at the Waterside Workers’ Hall and will move off at 9 o’clock.
 Port road will be the converging point for other unemployed.
 It is expected that the procession will be greatly strengthened at Hindmarsh and at the intersection of North and West terraces.
 Demonstrators will visit the Government offices to seek an improvement in the ration allowance.

 The marchers had legitimate grievances.
 During the Depression, South Australia’s unemployed were doing it tougher than those in other states.
 In most states, including South Australia, relief was paid in kind rather than in cash but the value of that relief varied.
 In New South Wales it was 22/9d per week, in Victoria 27/6d and in Western Australia 35/- ($3.50).
 But South Australian families had to exist on the equivalent of just 18/3d ($1.82).